criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

-Delete all identifiers from a Contact List Audience Segment
+Delete all identifiers from a contact list audience-segment.

 ### Example